 Scope and Coverage

-I. Farm Harvest prices of 101 Agricultural commodities in Schedule-1 are being collected from the 116 selected feeding villages tagged with 116 primary markets.
+I. Farm Harvest prices of 124 items Agricultural commodities (116 Specified and 8 unspecified) are regularly collected on monthly basis from 116 selected feeding villages tagged with 116 primary markets under Schedule-1.

 II.
-Producers’ prices in respect of 116 Agricultural commodities in Schedule-1 are also collected in Schedule-1 from the feeding village or Primary market.
+Producers’ prices in respect of 124 items (116 specified and 8 un-specified) of agricultural commodities are also collected in Schedule-1 from the selected 116 feeding village or primary market.

 III.
-Wholesale prices in respect of 101 Agricultural commodities for Schedule-2 are being collected either from the selected primary markets or the Business centres like Mundies, Mills etc.
+Wholesale prices in respect of 124 items (116 specified and 8 un-specified) of agricultural commodities are collected in Schedule-2 either from the selected primary markets or from the business centres like Mundies, Mills etc. in every month. .

-VI.
-Only one Centre i.e. District Headquarters is covered under the collection of Producers’ prices of Milk & Milk product, Meat, Fish & Egg (Schedule-5) in each district.
+V. Producers’ prices of Milk & Milk product, Meat, Fish & Egg in respect of 41 items are collected in

 VII.
 The Producers’ prices of Animal product & By-product of 19 items are also collected in Schedule-6 from the District Headquarters of the State.

 VIII.
-The Wholesale prices of cattle feed (Schedule-7) of 20 items are being collected from 30 District Headquarters of the state.
+The Wholesale prices of cattle feed of 20 items (16 specified and 4 un-specified) are collected in Schedule-7 from 30 district headquarters of the state.

 Utility of Price data for the benefit of the State and people:

 i.
-The price data at the district level are collected regularly by SA/PI/SSFI/ SFI both for Rural and Urban area for different commodities from the rural and urban centres and cattle markets
+Price data are collected regularly by SO/ASO/Investigator/SSFI/ SFI at the district level both for Rural and Urban area for different commodities from the rural and urban centres and cattle markets.

 ii.
 Compilation of different indicators as mentioned in the objective of the scheme.